 Because universities are businesses, from the moment teenagers began ripping open the envelopes containing their A Level results last week, those who have a vested interest in getting bums on seats in lecture theatres were out there telling lies to the latest group of bright young students.
 Completing a university degree does not guarantee a graduate job and the supposed riches that it brings.
 In 2015, six months after graduation, 60,000 new graduates were in non-graduate jobs

+.
+That is a national statistic that I used during a radio debate last week, which was countered by a bloke representing another company, sorry, education establishment – the University of Bedfordshire.
+He said 90 per cent of his graduates had jobs.
+This, of course, is true, but they aren’t all graduate jobs, and is a perfect example of how these people misrepresent what they’re selling.
+Another way the product is being misrepresented is when those in charge say that a graduate will earn a couple of hundred grand more than non-graduates.
 It might be true compared to the entire non-graduate population, but that’s not the case against non-graduates who train for a similar period of time, but just don’t go to university.
 And there is the small matter of the 50 grand-worth of fee debt they have to pay off that needs to be subtracted from any alleged larger life-long salary.
 That, to me, looks a bit like selling wine, without mentioning the 14 per cent alcohol it contains!

 Read more from Charlie Mullins:

 Personally, I think the advertising standards people should start regulating these education businesses, and making them justify their wildly inaccurate and misleading claims.
 It was also good to see last week that other well-known personalities and business people, such as Duncan Bannatyne

 ?
 Image: Shutterstock If it’s more articles from Charlie Mullins that you’re after then look no further.
 Here he talks about the fact that while most of us are glad to have consigned things to the history books, it appears some company owners still have their feet firmly in the past when it comes to getting a fair day’s pay for a fair day’s work.